 The practicum will facilitate learners' professional practice goals as well as meet learning objectives of the DNP program.
 The site for the practicum is determined in accordance with learner interest, skill level, and geographic needs, as well as availability of sites and mentors.
 Learners may be exposed to a variety of clinical settings and have opportunities to interact with professionals from a variety of disciplines.
 Learners may complete their practice immersion hours in their workplace setting as described below.
-The final DPI Project may be implemented at learners' practice site.
+The final DPI Project may be implemented at learners' practice site provided the project that the learner develops is appropriate for that setting.
 Conditions for approving the worksite for practicum hour completion include:

-- · Program goals - o If the placement will permit accomplishment of learning goals - o If the learner is doing an evidence-based project appropriate for doctoral study - Change in current practice - o If the learner can identify how his/her practice has changed while incorporating the DNP competencies - o If the project represents a change in the system or leadership activity to improve care - Clear boundaries - o If the learner is in a department other than his/her current work environment - o If boundaries are made clear and agreeable to the faculty, manager, mentor and learner
+- Program goals - o If the placement will permit accomplishment of learning goals - o If the learner is doing an evidence-based project appropriate for doctoral study - Change in current practice - o If the learner can identify how his/her practice has changed while incorporating the DNP competencies - o If the project represents a change in the system or leadership activity to improve patient care outcomes - Clear boundaries - o If the learner is in a department other than his/her current work environment - o If boundaries are made clear and agreeable to the faculty, manager, mentor and learner